MIDS-scaling-up/v2/week11/labs/README.md

  - Model name
  - Environment Simulation **Pick the re:Invent 2018 track for this lab**
- - Action Space **Tweak the steering angle, granularity, speed, speed granularity however you please**
+ - Race type: Time trial
+ - Agent: `The Original DeepRacer`
  - Pick a reward function (based on what you learned in the "basics" walkthrough)
  - Use the default Hyperparameters
  - Use the default stop condition of 60 minutes

 ## Start your training
-Click the button to start the training
+Click the button to `Create Model` which will start the training

 ## Check your results
 After the training is complete, run an evaluation of the model.